contao-components/contao/README.md

 Contao assets
 =============

-These are the [Contao Open Source CMS][1] assets, such as the CSS framework, the default icons and the back end JavaScripts.
+These are the [Contao Open Source CMS][1] assets such as the CSS framework or the MIME icons.

 [1]: https://contao.org